Adam Habib: US entry ban

-and The Christian Science Monitor reported that he had been barred due to having "links to terrorism"..
+and The Christian Science Monitor reported that he had been barred due to having "links to terrorism".
 The claim was never substantiated, and the ban was lifted on 20 January 2010 by the American State Department.

 Tenure at the University of the Witwatersrand

 During #FeesMustFall protests in October 2015, Wits students mobilized against the government's proposed tuition fee increases.

+Writing in the Daily Maverick, political analyst Imraan Buccus stated that Habib was sympathetic to the core demands that gave rise to the #FeesMustFall movement, particularly calls for accessible university education and fair treatment of university workers.
+Buccus further noted that Habib viewed mass mobilisation as an important driver of social progress, including forms of protest that may be disruptive.

+Habib was critical of the movement’s later direction, arguing that although it initially enjoyed broad social legitimacy, this was eroded by what he described as ethically compromised leadership, racial populism, increasingly authoritarian forms of organisation, and political violence.

-Habib was criticised for bringing a private security company onto campus in response to the protests.
+However, Habib was criticised for bringing a private security company onto campus in response to the protests.
 The private security company on the Wits campus was condemned by the apartheid-era political prisoner Sipho Singiswa as "militia members mostly in the employment and control of former apartheid security force officers who include members of apartheid 'Death Squad' commandos".
 A petition of five hundred signatures accused security of sexual violence against students.
 An academic at the University of Johannesburg suggested the use of private security violated United Nations guidelines.

 In an open letter to colleagues, Habib defended the use of private security to manage protests and suggested those condemning its use would also oppose bringing police onto campus, which Habib was against because of concerns about aggression in other university settings during the protests.

-In post-apartheid South Africa, universities have been sensitive to police intrusion.
-Under apartheid, campuses were heavily policed, and student movements were routinely suppressed.
-The convention suggests that police should only come onto campus in exceptional circumstances and with the consent of the university administration.

 A second round of protests broke out in September 2016 when the government announced that fees would rise by up to 8% in 2017.
 Wits’s private security struggled to maintain order, and academic activities were suspended.
 After a poll indicated that most students favored resuming classes, Habib called the police, who were criticised for their use of excessive force.
 In an interview about the protests, Habib indicated he was reluctant to bring the police in to reopen the campus and that it "went against the grain of everything in my life" but it "was perfectly correct [...] it was my most difficult choice.".

-The prominent student organiser Arthur Muhelmwa states that he was driven off by police into the deep veldt and tortured.

 In 2023, it was revealed that Tawana Kupe, vice chancellor of the University of Pretoria, had been found guilty of sexual harassment at the University of the Witwatersrand but information about his conduct was not provided to the University of Pretoria before his appointment.
 Habib was vice chancellor at the University of the Witwatersrand at the time and was subsequently accused of 'turning a blind eye' to Kupe's harassment but denied this.
 Habib was also accused by the former head of the University of the Witwatersrand's Gender Equity Office of creating "bullying, misogyny and...toxic culture".